Big Ramsey degrees using parameter spaces: Introduction

 The proof technique presented in this paper is flexible and can be used to obtain additional finite big Ramsey degrees results for restricted structures (that is, structures omitting given substructures or satisfying certain axioms).
-To demonstrate this, we give a new short proof of the following recent result of Dobrinen~\cite{dobrinen2017universal}: \begin{theorem}[Dobrinen~\cite{dobrinen2017universal}] The universal homogeneous triangle-free graph has finite big Ramsey degrees. \end{theorem} Both results have well known finitary counterparts.
+To demonstrate this, we give a new short proof of the following recent result of Dobrinen~\cite{dobrinen2017universal}: \begin{theorem}[Dobrinen 2020~\cite{dobrinen2017universal}] The universal homogeneous triangle-free graph has finite big Ramsey degrees. \end{theorem} Both results have well-known finitary counterparts.
 Given a class $\mathcal K$ of structures, the \emph{(small) Ramsey degree} of $\str{A}$ in $\mathcal K$ is the least $l\in \mathbb N\cup\{\omega\}$ such that for every $\str{B}\in \mathcal K$ and $r\in \mathbb N$ there exists $\str{C}\in \mathcal K$ such that $\str{C}\longrightarrow (\str{B})^\str{A}_{r,l}$.
 A class $\mathcal K$ of finite structures is \emph{Ramsey} (or has the \emph{Ramsey property}) if the small Ramsey degree of every $\str{A}\in \mathcal K$ is one.
-The Ramsey property for finite partial orders with linear extensions was announced by Ne\v set\v ril and R\"odl in 1984~\cite{Nevsetvril1984} with the first proof published year later~\cite{Trotter1985}.
-The Ramsey property of finite ordered triangle free graphs is a direct consequence of the Ne\v set\v ril--R\"odl theorem~\cite{Nevsetvril1977}.
+The Ramsey property for finite partial orders with linear extensions was announced by Ne\v set\v ril and R\"odl in 1984~\cite{Nevsetvril1984}.
+One year later, using a different method, Paoli, Trotter, and Walker proved a weaker form of this result~\cite[Lemma~15 and Theorem~16]{Trotter1985}\footnote{This proof is sometimes considered faulty since the paper states as Theorem 2 an infinite form of the product Ramsey theorem, which is known to hold only in its finite form.
+However, when Theorem 2 is applied to prove Lemma~15 and Theorem~16, the following remark saves the day: ``To simplify the presentation of an argument we take $\underset{\sim}{Z}$ to be an infinite poset.
+Of course, we can actually choose $\underset{\sim}{Z}$ as $\underline{p}^k$ where $p$ is a sufficiently large integer.''}.
+The basic idea of the proof, based on a combination of the product Ramsey theorem and the dual Ramey theorem, was adapted by Fouch{\'e}~\cite{Fouche1997} to determine small Ramsey degrees of partial orders.
+This result directly implies that the class of all partial orders with linear extension is Ramsey as shown by Soki\'c \cite[Theorem 7(6)]{sokic2012ramsey}.
+A self-contained presentation of this strategy was given by Solecki and Zhao~\cite{solecki2017ramsey}, generalizing the result to multiple linear extensions.
+A different approach, based on the Graham--Rothschild theorem alone, was found by Ma{\v{s}}ulovi{\'c} in 2018~\cite{masulovic2016pre} and later generalized to multiple partial orders and linear extensions jointly with Dragani{\'c}~\cite{draganic2019ramsey}.
+In the same year, the original proof using partite construction was published by Ne\v set\v ril and R\"odl~\cite{nevsetvril2018ramsey}, see also recent survey~\cite{HubickaKonecnySurvey}.
+In Section~\ref{superpose}, we present a method for obtaining big Ramsey equivalents of generalizations given by Solecki and Zhao, and Dragani{\'c} and Ma{\v{s}}ulovi{\'c}.